How to Apply

 First-year positions at Children's are selected through the National Residency Matching Program (NRMP).
 Each track within the Pediatric Residency Program has separate NRMP program codes.
 Applicants are encouraged to apply to as many tracks as interest them:

 1070765C0 – Pediatrics/Medical Genetics

-Applicants must be from a medical school approved by the Liaison Committee on Medical Education (LCME) of the Association of American Medical Colleges and the American Medical Association.
+Applicants must be from a medical school approved by the Liaison Committee on Medical Education (LCME) of the Association of American Medical Colleges and the American Medical Association or the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association.
 Applications from qualified graduates of foreign medical schools with proper credentialing (ECFMG certification and passing USLME scores) also will be considered.
 Children's National Medical Center sponsors J-1 and H-1B visas.

 Pediatrics-Child Neurology Track (5-years)

 Three positions in each entering intern class have been designated for the combined Pediatrics-Child Neurology Pathway.
 This pathway consists of 5 continuous years of training combining 2 years of preliminary Pediatrics residency training with 3 years of Neurology fellowship training, all through Children's National Medical Center.
 Applications for this pathway will be reviewed through ERAS by both the Pediatric Residency Program and the Child Neurology department.
 Interviews will be coordinated on 2 successive days, and a single rank list will be generated for selection through the NRMP.